-How DFM Can Dramatically Cut Product Costs and Increase Quality
+How DFM Can Cut Product Costs and Increase Quality

 What is DFM?

-While functional engineering is focused on performance, DFM aims to reduce overall product cost.
-It does this through key design principles and improvements.
+Functional engineering focuses on performance, or how well a design achieves its desired function.
+However, DFM design for manufacturing aims to reduce overall product cost.
+DFM also ensures that a product is able to be manufactured efficiently, or in other words have good manufacturability.
+It does this through knowledge of the manufacturing process, and design principles and improvements.
 Good DFM achieves these cost minimizations while maintaining function and visual design.

-When thinking of DFM, you can consider it a process to make manufacturing easier.
+When answering “what does design for manufacturing mean?” you can consider it a process to make manufacturing easier and more efficient.

-DFM can achieve cost reduction in several ways.
+In other words, DFM is a process to discover how to reduce production cost in manufacturing.
+DFM can reduce costs in several ways.
 One way is by reducing the amount of and complexity of required steps in the process.
 If operations can be eliminated through small design changes, time and cost savings are achieved.

-Another way is through optimizing the design for the type of manufacturing.
+Alternatively, optimizing the design for the type of manufacturing also brings cost reduction.
 For example, injection molded plastics are susceptible to breakage if ejected on shear from the mold.
-Placing pins for ejection in strategic locations can save on material costs.
+Ejection pins placed in strategic locations can save on material costs.

 How DFM Affects Cost

-The design phase represents the area of product development that has the greatest affect on cost.
-Changes that are made in the design phase are also much less expensive than those made during the production phase.
-This means that DFM should occur as early as possible, ideally before tooling has begun.
+The design phase is the area of product development that has the greatest affect on cost.
+Changes made in the design phase are much less expensive than the production phase.
+Therefore, DFM should occur as early as possible, ideally before tooling has begun.
 Here are ways in which costs can be lowered by DFM:

 Reduced Total Number of Operations

 DFM seeks to optimize production by eliminating unnecessary steps.
 With each additional step in the process, more potential for error is introduced.
-By examining and reducing complexity, overhead and labor costs are minimized.
+Therefore, overhead and labor costs reduce by examining and reducing complexity.

 Optimized Process Tolerance